-4. APPEALS
+4. Appeals

-4.1 Vice President for Student and Academic Success (VP-SAS)
+4.1 Executive Vice President and Provost (EVP)

 In cases in which the sanction assessed is a verbal or written warning or probation, the decision of the hearing panel is final.
-In cases in which the sanction assessed is beyond a warning or probation, either party may appeal to the VP-SAS based on:
+In cases in which the sanction assessed is beyond a warning or probation, either party may appeal to the EVP based on:

-- A. whether or not a fair hearing was afforded (A fair hearing includes notice of the alleged misconduct, and an opportunity to present evidence.) - B. whether or not the sanctions levied were appropriate to the offense

-- C. whether or not the finding was supported by the evidence - D. whether or not new evidence is introduced that was not available at the time of the hearing An appeal is not a rehearing of the original case; the VP-SAS's review will focus on arguments addressing the basis, listed above, of the appeal.
+- A. whether or not a fair hearing was afforded (A fair hearing includes notice of the alleged misconduct, and an opportunity to present evidence.) - B. whether or not the sanctions levied were appropriate to the offense - C. whether or not the finding was supported by the evidence - D. whether or not new evidence is introduced that was not available at the time of the hearing An appeal is not a rehearing of the original case; the EVP's review will focus on arguments addressing the basis, listed above, of the appeal.

-4.2 NOTICE
+4.2 Notice

-Either party appealing to the VP-SAS must give written notice to the VP-SAS no later than five business days after the hearing panel's decision.
-All supporting documentation, including written arguments, when appropriate or requested, shall be filed with the VP-SAS no later than five business days after notice of appeal is given.
-The parties, at the discretion of the VP-SAS, may submit oral or written arguments to support their positions.
+Either party appealing to the EVP must give written notice to the EVP no later than five business days after the hearing panel's decision.
+All supporting documentation, including written arguments, when appropriate or requested, shall be filed with the EVP no later than five business days after notice of appeal is given.
+The parties, at the discretion of the EVP, may submit oral or written arguments to support their positions.

-4.3 ACTION
+4.3 Action

-Upon appeal, the VP-SAS will review the materials presented at the hearing and may require the parties to submit written material or oral statements.
-The VP-SAS shall respond to the appeal within 10 business days after all the documentation is received and all testimony is heard.
-The VP-SAS may postpone a decision for good cause.
+Upon appeal, the EVP will review the materials presented at the hearing and may require the parties to submit written material or oral statements.
+The EVP shall respond to the appeal within 10 business days after all the documentation is received and all testimony is heard.
+The EVP may postpone a decision for good cause.

-- A. If the student is required to appear in person before the VP-SAS, the student may have a representative present, as provided in section 3.05, B, 3. - B. The VP-SAS may approve, reject, or modify the decision of the hearing committee or may require that the committee reopen the hearing to hear additional evidence or to reconsider the decision. - C. The VP-SAS will inform the student, the Dean of Students or designee, and the hearing officer of his or her decision in writing.
-The VP-SAS's decision is final except for the discretionary review described below.
+- A. If the student is required to appear in person before the EVP, the student may have a representative present, as provided in section 3.05, B, 3. - B. The EVP may approve, reject, or modify the decision of the hearing committee or may require that the committee reopen the hearing to hear additional evidence or to reconsider the decision. - C. The EVP will inform the student, the Dean of Students or designee, and the hearing officer of his or her decision in writing.
+The EVP's decision is final except for the discretionary review described below.

-4.4 DISCRETIONARY REVIEW
+4.4 Discretionary Review

-The VP-SAS, the President or the Board of Regents may, on their initiative, review any disciplinary case, and upon such review may approve, reject or modify the lower decision, or may remand the decision to the hearing officer or hearing panel for presentation of additional evidence and reconsideration of the decision.
+The EVP, the President or the Board of Regents may, on their initiative, review any disciplinary case, and upon such review may approve, reject or modify the lower decision, or may remand the decision to the hearing officer or hearing panel for presentation of additional evidence and reconsideration of the decision.